garylirocks/quickrefs/azure-sql.markdown

 - Windows Server 2017 or later, WSFC in Azure uses Distributed Network Name (DNN) instead of virtual network name (VNN)
   - With DNN, no need to specify an IP
   - VNN still exists, but clients connect using DNN
+- Cluster with even number of nodes requires a witness to get a majority quorum

 #### Always On Availability Group